Learning Contrastive Representation for Semantic Correspondence: Experiments and Analysis

 We note that the SPair-71 dataset is significantly more challenging than the PF-PASCAL and PF-WILLOW databases, as there exist large pose variations, viewpoint changes, scale differences, and occlusions in it.
 Fig.~\ref{fig:vis-spair} presents some of those challenging cases where our method fails to obtain a good result.
-There are two directions to improve our proposed method.
+There are three directions to improve our proposed method.
 First, self-supervised pretrained feature extractor needs to be improved to provide more robust feature representations by employing augmentations that can synthesize images with larger scale and viewpoint changes.
 Second, we may need to combine the cross cycle consistency regularization with a keypoint detector to learn more fine-grained correspondences.
+Third, the image-level contrastive learning could be improved by including more similar instances from different images to construct positive samples.
 Our future work will focus on addressing these issues.